Ringdingcoder/SecondReality/README.md

 * pklite 1.15

 ### Status

 This builds a combined, packed and obfuscated executable similar to the original.
 A full run of the demo works fine.
 However, it seems that the released source code is in an earlier state than the final release.
 Non-essential features like specifying on the command line where to start running or even prematurely exiting in response to a key press do not work as reliably as in the real release.

 ### How to build

 Use nmake on the top-level makefile.
 No sane dependency tracking is in place, so always rebuilding from a clean working directory is the way to go.
-I build under Windows XP which seems to leak DOS memory.
-I have to restart the build three times to have it complete.
+I build under Windows XP, which seems to leak DOS memory.
+I have to restart the build twice to have it complete.